TradeMe/ensure/README.md

 instance.mustBeNumber = 'baz'; // throws!
 ```

-### Custom rules:
+### Custom guards:

-Sometimes it is useful to write your own rules.
+Sometimes it is useful to write your own guards.
 To do that, we provide an `ensure` method, which you need to wrap your rule with:

 ```typescript
 import { ensure, EnsureError } from '@trademe/ensure';